google/blockly-samples/plugins/field-bitmap/README.md

   If not provided, the default is a width of 5.
 - `"height"` to specify an initial height, if there is no initial value.
   If not provided, the default is a height of 5.
+- `fieldHeight"` to specify a static field height.
+If provided, the individual pixels will be resized to fit inside the field.
+Good for larger images.
+- `"colors"` to override the default colors, Default values:
+  `{filled: '#363d80', empty: '#fff'}`
+- `"buttons"` to provide translated string for buttons, or to hide buttons.
+  Default values:
+  `{showRandomize: true, showClear: true, randomizeLabel: 'Randomize', clearLabel: 'Clear',}`

 ### JavaScript